 - A water level sight glass

 - Both an automatic and manual steam wand

 Again, you’ll need a lot of practice to make the most if this machine.
 However, once you get it right- the results will be worth it!

 However, the heating elements are exposed, which means you’ll need to proceed with caution- otherwise, you run the risk of burning yourself!

-We hope this review helps you find the right lever espresso machine for you.
+We hope this review helps you find the best lever espresso machine for you.
 If you’re new to the game, we thoroughly suggest opting for a spring-piston lever, because as we’ve said, this makes brewing a delicious cup of espresso slightly easier.
 However, you can’t go wrong with any of the models listed in this review- they’re all excellent quality!

 - The Best Commercial Espresso Machines for Small Coffee Shops